-Our experienced Greek accountants specialise in tax and financial services for Greek expats with income or assets in Greece.
-Earning income overseas while still a resident, or earning income in Greece while living overseas has certain tax liabilities in both Greece and other overseas countries (depending on which country you are living in).
+Our experienced English speaking accountants specialise in tax and financial services for expats, foreign residents and foreigners with income or assets in Greece.
+Earning income overseas while still a resident in Greece, or earning income in Greece while living overseas and being domiciled overseas has certain tax liabilities in both Greece and other overseas countries (depending on which country you are living in).

 - Currently live abroad

 - Want to understand their rights and tax obligations

 For Greek expats living overseas who:

 - Are planning to purchase or sell property in Greece

 - Want to know current taxation laws in Greece